Maciej4/2020FRCSim/docs/StarterGuide.md

 1. The repository is located at [this link](https://github.com/Maciej4/NEOBot), if needed follow [these directions on cloning a repository](https://github.com/iron-claw-972/Curriculum2020/blob/master/GithubDesktop.md#3d-cloning-a-repository).
 2. Open the repository using FRC Visual Studio Code.
+ - Note: Use 2020 VS Code.
+Also, if prompted to import the project into 2020 select no.

 ### 3c.
 Running Java Tests to Link to Sim